Roblify/ISS-Tracker-Project-Open-Source/README.md

 When you use the International Space Station Tracker, we collect your IP address to calculate the distance between your location and the International Space Station.
 We do not store or share your IP address with third parties.

 ## How We Use Your Personal Information
-We use your IP address solely for the purpose of calculating the distance between your location and the International Space Station.
+We use your IP address solely for the purpose of calculating the distance between your location and the International Space Station when clicking the "Enable Distance" button.
 We do not use this information for any other purpose.

 ## Sharing Your Personal Information
 We do not share your personal information, including your IP address, with third parties.